 Texas Tech University is a community of faculty, students, and staff that enjoys an expectation of cooperation, professionalism, and civility during the conduct of all forms of university business, including the conduct of student–student and student–faculty interactions in and out of the classroom.
 Further, the classroom is a setting in which an exchange of ideas and creative thinking should be encouraged and where intellectual growth and development are fostered.
 Students who disrupt this classroom mission by rude, sarcastic, threatening, abusive or obscene language and/or behavior will be subject to appropriate sanctions according to university policy.
 Faculty members are expected to maintain the highest standards of professionalism in all interactions with all the constituents of the university.
-See the website www.depts.ttu.edu/officialpublications/catalog/_EthicalPrinciples.php.
+Visit the Ethical Principles section of the Undergraduate and Graduate Catalog for more information.

 Commencement ceremonies are scheduled three times each academic year.
 The December ceremony honors fall graduates.
 The May commencement honors spring graduates, and the August ceremony honors those students who complete their degree requirements during the summer.
 Faculty members are urged to participate in commencement ceremonies.